 Minor downsides to staying here include the lack of air conditioning, the wifi signal being very weak in some places, and if you’re staying in a room facing the street, it’s quite noisy and hard to get a good night’s rest (they kindly supply ear plugs free of charge).

 Who should stay at this hotel?
 Those who are young (or are young at heart), love design, and like to party and be close to all of the action.

 2) EAT: Braugasthaus Altes Mädchen

 Serving up locally made brews and 60 other craft beers from around the world, there’s a lot on the menu to get beer lovers excited.
-Of course with good beer, comes good food and you’ll find burgers, pulled pork sandwiches, fish cakes, rib eye steaks, and other regional sandwiches with smoked eel or herring fillet.
+Of course with good beer, comes good food and you’ll find burgers, pulled pork sandwiches, fish cakes, rib-eye steaks, and other regional sandwiches with smoked eel or herring fillet.
 Bread is made onsite in a stone oven directly in front of the visitor’s eyes.
-Perhaps the greatest things about the restaurant, is the option to stop by their onsite store and shop from a wide assortment of craft beer.
+Perhaps the greatest thing about the restaurant is the option to stop by their onsite store and shop from a wide assortment of craft beer.

 Location: Lagerstraße 28B, 20357